godaddy/godaddy.github.io/_posts/2018-05-02-kubernetes-introduction-for-developers.md

     photo: https://avatars2.githubusercontent.com/u/2174968?s=460
 ---

-As Kubernetes is becoming the de facto container orchestration platform, more and more application developers have started using the `kubectl` CLI tool.
+<span class="text-drop-cap">A</span>s Kubernetes is becoming the de facto container orchestration platform, more and more application developers have started using the `kubectl` CLI tool.
 The purpose of this article is to provide application developers with a set of tools and best practices to become more confident when interacting with the Kubernetes cluster.

 At GoDaddy, we have been using Kubernetes for quite some time now - this article is the first edition of what will become a living document of our best practices.